riddlew/asciitree.nvim/README.md

 The command accepts 2 arguments - the width to use for each tree level, and the style of delimiters.
 The default is equivalent to `:AsciiTree 2 #`.
 The default values can be changed using the setup method ([see Setup](#setup)).

+The values can be given in any order your desire. `:AsciiTree 10 -` and `:AsciiTree - 10` will have the same effect.

 If the tree only has one root node, the top level will not display any symbols for the root node.
 ```
 One root (A)